tevee/versionshantering-grupp5-slutprojekt/README.md

 - User can only remove its own sent message.
 - New message highlights with a black border that turns cyan 3 times.
 - User can add bold or italic while typing message.
+- User can pick a background color for the message.

 ## Project Related